kennedysgarage/kennedysgarage/_pages/about.md

 		<h3>How I work</h3>
 	</div><!--/col-->
 	<div class="col-9">
 		<p>You are an agency that needs a mercenary to quickly knock out that project.
 Or you're a startup that needs an MVP to show the investors.
 Either way I will hand-craft your mobile design to fit the brand.
 We will start off discussing the overall goal and vision.
 From there we will make a few sketches then start getting the flow down in wireframes.
 After we agree that we are on the right path I will take everything into Sketch to finalize the pixel-perfect design.
 The final step is to get those gorgeous assets to the developer.
-Don't worry, I won't leave you high and dry; I will be there for those last-minute changes.</p>
+Don't worry, I won't leave you high and dry; I will be there for those last-minute changes.
+You can already read more about <a href="/articles/my-process-for-creating-mobile-apps/">my process for creating mobile apps</a> if you want to know more.</p>
 	</div><!--/col-->
 </div><!--/row-->